NateBaldwinDesign/dragoman/README.md

 This allows you to aggregate disparate cross-platform applications to follow consistent design specifications.

+## Getting Started

+Define your paths, and the languages you intend to build your applications in the ./config.json file (_language selection in progress_).

 ##### Default Design Tokens
 * Colors
 * Fonts